WernerRall147/sora/README.md

 - Java 17 or later
 - Maven 3.6 or later
-- Azure OpenAI API access with Sora model, once deployed you can get the instance target URI, but you must remove the "/openai/v1/video/generations/jobs?api-version=preview"
 - Azure CLI (for deployment)
 - Azure Developer CLI (recommended)
+- Azure subscription with permission to create OpenAI resources

+For the **one-click deployment script**, the Azure OpenAI resource and Sora model will be created automatically.
+Otherwise, you'll need Azure OpenAI API access with the Sora model.

 ### Local Development